 'Windy City' Named Most Welcoming of Whiskers

--Wahl honors Chicago as #1 'Most Facial Hair Friendly City', celebrates with Chicago Bears players and fans-
+Wahl honored Chicago as #1 'Most Facial Hair Friendly City', celebrated with Mitchell Trubisky and Chicago Bears fans

-STERLING, Ill., June 5, 2019 /PRNewswire/ -- Beards abound mile after magnificent mile in Chicago, which is why the city is a perennial player in the annual 'Most Facial Hair Friendly Cities in America' research study from men's grooming leader Wahl.
+STERLING, Ill., June 10, 2019 /PRNewswire/ -- Beards abound mile after magnificent mile in Chicago, which is why the city is a perennial player in the annual 'Most Facial Hair Friendly Cities in America' research study from men's grooming leader Wahl.
 In fact, the city's rabid sports fans - and teams - are known for their facial hair prowess.
-This distinction, combined with the Chicago Bears' quarterback beard pact last season, helped launch the city into the No.1 spot on this year's rugged roster.
+This distinction, combined with Mitchell Trubisky's quarterback beard pact last season, helped launch the city into the No.1 spot on this year's rugged roster.

-To celebrate Chicago's newly minted moniker, Wahl is kicking off its national 'Facial Hair Friendly Cities Tour' at the Bears100 Celebration Weekend June 8-9, 2019.
-Tickets are still available for this largest gathering of Chicago Bears ever; and as the gridiron grizzlies and their fans come out of hibernation to congregate, they can stop by Wahl's giant 30-foot Mobile Barbershop to tame their face fur.
-In addition to offering FREE mustache and beard trims, Wahl will host Chicago Bears quarterback Mitchell Trubisky at the barbershop from 1 p.m. – 2 p.m. on Saturday, June 8, 2019.
-Trubisky will take his turn in the barber chair for a touch up, and engage with fans in some fun facial hair activities.
+To celebrate Chicago's newly minted moniker, Wahl kicked off its national 'Facial Hair Friendly Cities Tour' at the Bears100 Celebration Weekend June 8-9, 2019.
+The gridiron grizzlies and their fans came out of hibernation to congregate, and stopped by Wahl's giant 30-foot Mobile Barbershop to tame their face fur.
+In addition to offering FREE mustache and beard trims, Wahl hosted Chicago Bears quarterback Mitchell Trubisky at the barbershop on Saturday, June 8, 2019.
+Trubisky took his turn in the barber chair, and engaged with fans in some fun facial hair activities.

 "General beard buzz on social media dictates the results of our annual study — now in its sixth year; however, with facial hair so rooted in sports, it's no surprise chatter about the Bears influenced the results this year," said Steven Yde, division vice president for Wahl.
 "In fact, the stars really aligned this time around.
 Like the Chicago Bears, Wahl is also celebrating 100 years, making our presence at the Bears100 Celebration Weekend even more profound."